adorad/adorad/docs/docs.md

 	select count from Customer
 }
 print('number of all customers: $nr_customers')
-// V syntax can be used to build queries
+// Adorad syntax can be used to build queries
 // db.select returns an tensor
 uk_customers = sql db {
 	select from Customer where country == 'uk' && nr_orders > 0